PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/access-key-rolling-blog/gcp/README.md

 To deploy the sample solution, execute the following procedure:
 1. Open a Cloud Shell
 2. Download the code
-4. cd to ./gcp
+4. Navigate to the gcp directory
 5. Run: terraform init && terraform apply
-7. Enter the variables:
+7. Enter the variables when prompted
-   - initial_access_key - The service account access key id
-   - initial_secret_key - The service account secret key id
 8. Review and approve the deployment

 After several minutes, the deployment should succeed.
 Be sure to record the output containing pubsub_topic_name and secret_id for later use.